Medals, Awards, Prizes and Grants

 The Linnean Tercentenary Medal presented in 2007 on the occasion of the Tercentenary of the birth of Carl Linnaeus.

 The John Spedan Lewis Medal awarded to an individual who is making a significant and innovative contribution to conservation.
+On hold for 2020, while under review by JSLF.

 The Jill Smythies Award of £1000 to a botanical artist for outstanding illustrations.